apache/spark/docs/sql-ref-syntax-aux-describe-table.md

 * **AS JSON**

   An optional parameter to return the table metadata in JSON format.
-Only supported when EXTENDED format is specified.
+Only supported when `EXTENDED` or `FORMATTED` format is specified.

   **Syntax:** `[ AS JSON ]`